Registering a death in Gloucestershire How and Where

 This Certificate is for Social Security purposes.
 Please complete the form and return it to your local Benefits Agency office.

 You may also need to purchase death certificates.
 A death certificate is a certified copy of the entry in the register of deaths.
-Death certificates will be required by experts and financial organisations or for pensions and insurance claims, you may wish to purchase several copies at the time of registration.
+Death certificates will be required by solicitors and financial organisations or for pensions and insurance claims, you may wish to purchase several copies at the time of registration.
 Certificates issued at the time of registering the death will cost £4 each.
 You can also order copies of a death certificate online afterwards at £10 each.

 Contact details for registering a death in Gloucestershire.